ethereumjs/ethereumjs-monorepo/README.md

 # API
 ## Secure Trie Overlay
 You can create a secure Trie where the keys are automatically hashed using sha3 by `require('merkle-patricia-tree/secure')` and using the same API.
-The secure trie hash all the keys before storing them.
+The secure trie hashes all the keys before storing them.

 ### `new Trie([db], [root])`
 ### `new Trie([root])`
-Creates a new Trie object
+Creates a new Trie object.
-- `db` -  A instance of [levelup](https://github.com/rvagg/node-levelup/) or compatiable API.
-If no db is `null` or left undefined then the the trie will be stored in memory via [memdown](https://github.com/rvagg/memdown)
+- `db` -  An instance of [levelup](https://github.com/rvagg/node-levelup/) or a compatible API.
+If the db is `null` or left undefined, then the trie will be stored in memory via [memdown](https://github.com/rvagg/memdown).
-- `root` - A hex `String` or `Buffer` for the root of a prevously stored trie.
+- `root` - A hex `String` or `Buffer` for the root of a previously stored trie.

 --------------------------------------------------------

 ### `Trie` Properties
-- `root` - The root of the `trie` as a `Buffer`
+- `root` - The root of the `trie` as a `Buffer`.
-- `isCheckpoint` -  A `Boolean` determining if you are saving to a checkpoint or directly to the db
+- `isCheckpoint` -  A `Boolean` determining if you are saving to a checkpoint or directly to the db.
 - `EMPTY_TRIE_ROOT`  - A `buffer` that is a the Root for an empty trie.

 --------------------------------------------------------

 ### `Trie` Methods
 #### `trie.put(key, value, cb)`
-Stores a give value at the give key
+Stores a given value at the given key.
-- `key` - the key as a `Buffer` or `String`
+- `key` - The key as a `Buffer` or `String`.
-- `value` - the value to be stored
+- `value` - The value to be stored.
-- `cb` - a callback `Function` which is given the argumnet `err` - for an errors that may have occured
+- `cb` - A callback `Function`, which is given the argument `err` - for errors that may have occured.

 --------------------------------------------------------

 #### `trie.get(key, cb)`
-Retrieves a value stored at a key
+Retrieves a value stored at a key.
-- `key` - the key as a `Buffer` or `String`
+- `key` - The key as a `Buffer` or `String`.
-- `cb` - a callback `Function` which is given the argumnets `err` - for an errors that may have occured and `vlue` - The found value in a `Buffer` or if no value was found `null`.
+- `cb` - A callback `Function`, which is given the arguments `err` - for errors that may have occured and `value` - the found value in a `Buffer` or if no value was found `null`.

 --------------------------------------------------------

 #### `trie.del(key, cb)`
-Removes a value
+Removes a value.
-- `key` - the key as a `Buffer` or `String`
+- `key` - The key as a `Buffer` or `String`.
-- `cb` - a callback `Function` which is given the argumnet `err` - for an errors that may have occured
+- `cb` - A callback `Function`, which is given the argument `err` - for errors that may have occured.

 --------------------------------------------------------

 ####  `trie.checkpoint()`
-Creates a checkpoint that can later be reverted to or commited.
+Creates a checkpoint that can later be reverted to or committed.
 After this is called, no changes to the trie will be permanently saved until `commit` is called.

 --------------------------------------------------------

 ####  `trie.commit(cb)`
-Commits a checkpoint to the trie
+Commits a checkpoint to the trie.
-- `cb` - a callback `Function`
+- `cb` - A callback `Function`.

 --------------------------------------------------------

 ####  `trie.revert()`
-revets the trie to the state it was at when `checkpoint` was first called
+Reverts the trie to the state it was at when `checkpoint` was first called.
+- `cb` - A callback `Function`.

 --------------------------------------------------------

 ####  `trie.copy()`
-Create an new Trie which share the underlining db and cache with the orginal trie.
+Create an new Trie, which shares the underlying db and cache with the orginal trie.

 --------------------------------------------------------

 ####  `trie.batch(operations, cb)`
-Give an hash of operation adds them to the DB
+The given hash of operations (key additions or deletions) are executed on the DB.
 - `operations` a hash of `key`/`values` to add to the trie. example
 ```javascript